seomoz/qless/README.md

 	whose data is expired.
 But what of our list of workers?
 What about statistics?
 	Should we have an admin operation that's along the lines of `clean-stale-data`?
 	Phil suggested a nanny client, which could be a good solution to lot of problems
-1. __Blocking Pop__ -- Phil thiks that this is important, depending on how many jobs we're expecting to come through, how often, etc. I'd like to follow up with him to make sure that this is necessary, though.
+1. __Blocking Pop__ -- Phil thinks that this is important, depending on how many jobs we're expecting to come through, how often, etc. I'd like to follow up with him to make sure that this is necessary, though.